 in accordance with the manufacturer’s instructions (return to manufacturer/provide to returns processor for disposition).

-Manufacturer Action: A manufacturer will conduct an investigation to determine why the bar code is improperly encoded or incomplete and work with their quality teams to rectify the issue going forward.
-Once the investigation is completed, the manufacturer will communicate the determination back to the wholesale distributor with instructions.
+Manufacturer Action: A manufacturer will conduct an investigation to determine why the bar code is improperly encoded, incomplete, or unscannable and work with their quality teams to rectify the issue going forward.
+Once the investigation is completed, the manufacturer will communicate the determination back to the wholesale distributor.
+They will also provide further instructions on dispositioning of the product.